sokil/php-mongo/README.md

 Versioning
 ----------

-To enable versioning of documents in collection, you can switch on protected \
-property Collection::$versioning to true, or call Collection::enableVersioning() method.
+To enable versioning of documents in collection, you can set protected property Collection::$versioning to true, or call Collection::enableVersioning() method.